drom/wast-spec/spec.md

 ## Introduction

-This document specifies the WAST-AST node types.
+This document specifies the WebAssembly AST node types.

 ## module